Notable AI Models Documentation

 - An associated publication in a reputable peer-reviewed academic venue.
 The publication does not need to focus exclusively on the benchmark; however, the benchmark should be a key result.

 At our discretion, we may also identify models as state of the art where no benchmark result exists, but there is convincing evidence that a model truly is state of the art.
-Eligible sources of evidence here are comparison on a non-benchmark database, a high-quality user preference study, or demonstration of state of the art capabilities.
+Eligible sources of evidence here are comparison on a non-benchmark database, a high-quality user preference study, or demonstration of state-of-the-art capabilities.
 For example, GraphCast is compared against other weather prediction models on a weather database that is not a standalone benchmark.
 Nevertheless, we take this as convincing evidence that it is state of the art.

 Historical significance